-The blade(s) must spin very fast to cut properly.
-Always use the FAST throttle setting.
-If engine speed drops, it could mean the engine is being overloaded by the blade(s) trying to cut too much grass.
+The blades must spin very fast to cut properly.
+If the engine speed drops, it could mean the engine is being overloaded by the blades trying to cut too much grass.
 Mow a narrower swath, move the mower slower, install the discharge chute, or raise the cutting height.